xinz/chinese_name/README.md

 {"李", "四"}
 ```

-If input an invalid or not-included in the dataset naming, there will return `nil` or the origin input:
+If input an invalid or not-included in the dataset surnames, there will return `nil` or the origin input:

 ```
 iex(5)> ChineseName.surname("测试")